 The advantages of Wi-Fi are ease of set-up, the lack of cable clutter and portability.

-Devices you move around a lot such as laptops are good choices for Wi-Fi, especially if your devices and router work with Wi-Fi 5 (802.11ac) or the latest Wi-Fi 6 (802.11ax).
+Devices you move around a lot such as laptops are good choices for Wi-Fi, especially if your devices and router work with Wi-Fi 5 (802.11ac) or the latest Wi-Fi 6 (802.11ax) or later.

 Devices that don't have Wi-Fi built in can be connected via a Wi-Fi dongle that plugs into a USB port.
 Don't go for a cheap dongle unless you plan on pulling your hair out thanks to a spotty and slow connection.
 Make sure it has at least Wi-Fi 6 (802.11ax) or Wi-Fi 5 (802.11ac) support.